How can a home carer help after a hospital discharge?

 - Post-fall care

 If your loved one is unsteady on their feet and/or is possibly at risk of experiencing a further fall, our carers can help.
-Our carers can aid in improving their mobility while also assisting with a range of light household duties.
-Carers ensure that your loved one will never feel pushed to take on too much too soon after discharge.
+The carers we work with can aid in improving their mobility while also assisting with a range of light household duties.
+Live-in carers ensure that your loved one will never feel pushed to take on too much too soon after discharge.

 - Care following a knee or hip operation

 In many cases, patients are placed on bed rest or become immobilised after knee or hip surgery.
 If your loved one is expected to find it very difficult to move around for some time, a carer can help with a wide variety of everyday activities.
 These activities cover tasks such as general housework and cooking nutritious meals.

 Spending any length of time in a hospital environment can be both disorientating and tiring.
 Without additional support or companion care in place, your loved one might find returning home a stressful experience.

 The carers we work with understand how to help your loved one to transition back into independence with ease, reassurance and compassion.
 This is done by simplifying the process and reducing the risk of your loved one’s needs worsening.